oracle-livelabs/apex/image-semantic-search/intro/introduction.md

 1. Click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/labfiles/Image_semantic_search.sql) to download the completed application file.

-2. Import the **ai-powered-image-search-export.sql** file into your workspace.
+2. Import the **image-semantic-search.sql** file into your workspace.
 Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.

 3. Once the application is installed,
     - Follow Lab 1 to generate API keys using the OCI Console, and update the existing web credentials in the app with your own credentials.